JuliaImages/MultiChannelColors.jl/README.md

 Note the absence of `[]` brackets around the fluorophore names.
 For such constructors, `N0f8` is the only option if you're looking up the RGB values with `fluorophore_rgb`; however, if you hard-code the RGB values there is no restriction on the element type.

+## Why are the RGB colors encoded in the *type*?
+Why not a value field?

+In many places, JuliaImages assumes that you can convert from one color space to another purely from knowing the type you want to convert to.
+This would not be possible if the RGB colors were encoded as a second field of the color.

+## Why does this package require a minimum of Julia 1.7?

+To achieve good performance, the RGB values must be aggressively constant-propagated, a feature available only on Julia 1.7 and higher.